Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

-Hoisting in Javascript : Hoisting is JavaScript's default behavior of moving declarations to the top.
+**Question** : What is Hoisting in Javascript ?

+Hoisting is JavaScript's default behavior of moving declarations to top of their scope, prior to execution of the code.

+Hoisting Code Snippet 1 :
 ```js
 var x = 7;